Senior Manager / Associate Director, Regulatory

 Antiva Biosciences, Inc. is a privately held San Francisco Bay Area-based biopharmaceutical company focused on the development of antiviral therapies.
 The company is using a new medicinal chemistry platform to develop antiviral therapies, focusing initially on Human Papillomavirus (HPV).
 Antiva’s lead compound,

-Reporting directly to the Sr. Director, Regulatory, the Sr. Manager / Associate Director, Regulatory contributes to the global Regulatory Affairs registration strategy and submissions plan to support clinical development of a topical, non-absorbed new molecular entity (NME) with two indications actively under study.
+Reporting to the Chief Medical Officer (CMO), the Sr. Manager / Associate Director, Regulatory serves as an in-house person and contributes to the global Regulatory Affairs registration strategy and submissions plan to support clinical development of a topical, non-absorbed new molecular entity (NME) with two indications actively under study.

 This position will serve as a direct point-of-contact for FDA, with overall responsibility for the delivery of regulatory submissions in compliance with global health authority requirements.
 This individual will be responsible for:

-- timely planning, coordination and submission of regulatory filings.
+- the timely planning, coordination and submission of regulatory filings, and

 - oversight of the regulatory operations function and management of external vendors responsible for ensuring timely submissions of the highest quality.